 Short Title: North Carolina Farm Act of 2025.
 (Public) Sponsors: Referred to: March 26, 2025 A BILL TO BE ENTITLED AN ACT TO MAKE VARIOUS CHANGES TO THE AGRICULTURAL LAWS OF THIS STATE.
 The General Assembly of North Carolina enacts: AGRICULTURAL WATER PLAN UPDATE SECTION 1.(a) The Department of Agriculture and Consumer Services shall update the Strategic Plan for Protecting Agricultural Water Resources in North Carolina established in S.L.
 2010-149 to include all of the following: Water infrastructure needs to increase access and long-term storage capacity.
-(1) Water conservation and reuse practices.
-(2) Cost-share assistance needed to incentivize (i) construction of water (3) infrastructure to increase access and long-term storage capacity and (ii) implementation of water conservation and reuse practices.
+(1) (2) Water conservation and reuse practices.
+Cost-share assistance needed to incentivize (i) construction of water (3) infrastructure to increase access and long-term storage capacity and (ii) implementation of water conservation and reuse practices.
 Methods to identify best management practices for temporary water storage (4) and retention to mitigate downstream flooding.
 Methods to identify best management practices to reduce the impact of (5) flooding on agricultural lands.
 Methods to design incentive programs to compensate landowners that (6) participate in flood mitigation programs.
 SECTION 1.(b) The Department of Agriculture and Consumer Services shall report to the Joint Legislative Oversight Committee on Agriculture and Natural and Economic Resources by October 1, 2026, on the development of the plan and any legislative changes needed to implement the plan.
-FERAL SWINE WORKING GROUP SECTION 2.(a) There is authorized and housed administratively within the Wildlife Resources Commission the Feral Swine Working Group.
-The Working Group shall consist of 10 members, as follows: The Executive Director of the North Carolina Wildlife Resources (1) Commission or the Executive Director's designee, who shall serve as cochair.
-The Commissioner of Agriculture or the Commissioner's designee, who shall (2) serve as cochair.
-The Forest Supervisor of the United States Forest Service or the Forest (3)
+FERAL SWINE WORKING GROUP

+SECTION 2.(a) There is authorized and housed administratively within the Wildlife Resources Commission the Feral Swine Working Group.
+The Working Group shall consist of 10 members, as follows:

+- (1) The Executive Director of the North Carolina Wildlife Resources Commission or the Executive Director's designee, who shall serve as cochair. - (2) The Commissioner of Agriculture or the Commissioner's designee, who shall serve as cochair.
-Supervisor's designee.

-- The State Director of the Wildlife Services Division of the Animal and Plant 1 (4) 2 Health Inspection Service of the United States Department of Agriculture or 3 the State Director's designee.
-4 - A representative of the North Carolina Pork Council.
-(5) - (6) A representative of the North Carolina Veterinary Medical Association. - A representative of the North Carolina Cattlemen's Association.
-(7) - The President of the North Carolina Farm Bureau Federation, Inc., or the (8) President's designee. - (9) A representative of the North Carolina Wildlife Federation. - A representative of the North Carolina Forestry Association.
-(10)
+- 1 (3) The Forest Supervisor of the United States Forest Service or the Forest Supervisor's designee.
+3 (4) The State Director of the Wildlife Services Division of the Animal and Plant - (4) The State Director of the Wildlife Services Division of the Animal and Plant Health Inspection Service of the United States Department of Agriculture or the State Director's designee. - (5) A representative of the North Carolina Pork Council. - (6) A representative of the North Carolina Veterinary Medical Association. - (7) A representative of the North Carolina Cattlemen's Association. - (8) The President of the North Carolina Farm Bureau Federation, Inc., or the President's designee. - (9) A representative of the North Carolina Wildlife Federation. - (10) A representative of the North Carolina Forestry Association.